kanomwanie/projp_6288110_6288184/README.md

 delete friend<br/>
 inventory warning<br/>

-<br>Untitled is project for runnting data retriving server.
+<br>Untitled is project for running data retriving server.
 <br> server.dart is for fetching data from server.
-(WIP)